 Over the past several years, the CRC has also developed a computer bank of some 15,000 addresses of companies and individuals associated with the construction industry.
 From this bank, the Center selects those appropriate to receive continuing education course material and other information mailings.

 The research programs generally include the departments of Civil Engineering, Architecture, Mechanical Engineering, Industrial Engineering, Geology, Economics, and Business Administration.
 The specified areas of study range from light foundations to the econometrics of the construction industry.
 Refer to the CRC Technical Reports for a current listing of available publications.
 Seminars, special courses, and special programs are held for their educational values and to disseminate research.

-CRAC membership presently consists of representatives from approximately 29 organizations, including home builders, designers, engineers, general contractors, architects, material and service suppliers, government officials and testing labs, who have vested interests in the CRC's educational and research activities.
+CRAC membership presently consists of representatives from approximately 35 organizations, including cities, home builders, designers, engineers, general contractors, architects, material and service suppliers, government officials and testing labs, who have vested interests in the CRC's educational and research activities.

 Annual membership issecured by means of a tax deductible grant of $300 to the CRC.
 Since the Center is not budgeted by the State or the University, these funds are used to provide seed money for educational and research activities and to defray overhead costs associated with the Center's operation.

 CRAC membership provides a unique combination of advantages to companies: